CoverProof

 • Take formal ownership of Section 250 in your compliance framework

-• Complete the gap analysis before May 31 to allow time for declaration chase
+• Complete the gap analysis promptly and allow time for declaration chase

 • Escalate non-responders to the board within 5 business days